shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain the following Bond Affinity option:

 -   Permanent: 0 MP.
 Increase your Tether Range and/or Spell Duration up to infinity for this spell cast, if it has an area of effect.
+This spell doesn’t require sustaining.
 Double the MP cost and casting time for this spell cast.

+Permanent spells don’t require sustaining, even if the spell specifically states that it does.
+Permanent spells don’t automatically end, even if the spell specifically states that it does.

+You can’t use the Permanent Bond Affinity option on a spell that doesn’t have an area of effect.

 Permanent spells cost double the MP to cast, and take twice as long to cast.
 If the cast time is less than 1 minute, the cast time is increased to 1 minute.
 If a Permanent spell is centered on yourself, another creature, or an object, it is instead centered on a point in space.

+Permanent spells are resistant to being dispelled.
+If a creature attempts to dispel it, they must make a Spell Check with a DC equal to 10 plus the MP spent to cast it multiplied by your prime modifier at the time of casting.
+Success: they dispel the spell, provided the other conditions are met.
+Failure: the Permanent spell still stands.

+Dispel DC: 10 + (MP spent \* (old) CM)

+You may spend 4 AP to dispel a Permanent spell you cast, using the rules outlined above.
+You gain ADV on this check.

-You cannot spend AP to dismiss one of your Permanent spells.
-Instead, you may spend 1 minute and a number of MP equal to the spell’s MP cost to dismiss it.
-You cannot use this feature to dismiss Permanent spells you did not cast.
+You may spend 1 AP and 1 MP to use your Area Modulation feature on a Permanent spell that you cast.
 You may not move a Permanent spell after casting it, even if the spell specifically states that you can.

-Permanent spells don’t require sustaining.
-Permanent spells do not dissipate automatically when you leave the plane, fall asleep, go unconscious, or die.

-Permanent spells are resistant to being countered and dispelled.
-If a creature attempts to counter it or dispel it, they must make a Spell Check with a DC equal to 10 plus your prime modifier.
-Success: they counter or dispel the spell, provided the other conditions are met.
-Failure: the Permanent spell still stands.

-You may use your Area Modulation feature on a Permanent spell that you cast, but you must spend 1 MP to do so.

 ### Level 6 Subclass Features